cap76/intro-machine-learning-2019B/docs/12-deep-learning.md

 This tells keras that we're using the Sequential API i.e., a network with the first layer connected to the second, the second to the third and so forth, which distinguishes it from more complex networks possible using the Model API.
 Once we've specified a sequential model, we have to stard adding layers to the neural network.

-A standard layer of neurons can be specified using the {Dense} command; the first layer of our network must also include the dimension of the input.
+A standard layer of neurons, like the networks we build in the previous chapter, can be specified using the {Dense} command; the first layer of our network must also include the dimension of the input.
 So, for example, if our input data was a vector of dimension $1 \times 40$, we could add an input layer via:

 ```r